 And in an online survey conducted in early May 2020, the Texas Medical Association found that 68% of practicing physicians in that state had cut their work hours because of COVID-19, while 62% had their salaries reduced.

 States and local jurisdictions have eased stay-at-home orders, and the Centers for Medicare & Medicaid Services (CMS) has lifted some restrictions on non-emergent, non–COVID-19 care, so business has recently picked up in physician practices.
 But physicians report that it is still well below pre-pandemic levels and is expected to stay that way, at least as long as social distancing is required.

-In our many discussions with healthcare providers throughout this pandemic, we’ve heard the same four challenges over and over.
+In our many discussions with healthcare providers throughout this pandemic, we’ve repeatedly heard the same four challenges.
 Here is how we help them (and you) thrive.

 Challenge 1: Managing payer (particularly Medicare and Medicaid) changes

 Modifiers and coding are frequently changing and providers are spending a lot of time researching these changes to avoid denials and rejected claims.
 If your staff is spending a lot of time manually updating these changes, you could be wasting resources.

 Quadax monitors payer information regarding COVID-19 as it is published, and updates standard edits within Xpeditor—our claims management platform—to ensure our clients’ claim submissions continue uninterrupted and are transmitted as efficiently as possible.
 For example, we recently added newly-created COVID HCPCS codes U0001~U0004, CPT 87635, diagnosis code U07.1, and updated edits, based on CMS COVID changes, to allow clients to bill telehealth codes (99421~99423 and G2061~G2063) without having the claims stopped in Xpeditor.